 | South Bents beach |

-This turns into Seaburn Beach as we head past Whitburn Bay - and then at Parson's Rocks I head back up off the beach to pass the less impressive looking Meik's Lighthouse.
+This turns into Seaburn Beach as we head past Whitburn Bay - and then at Parson's Rocks, I head back up off the beach, to pass the less impressive looking Meik's Lighthouse.

 Although not as pretty as Souter Lighthouse, this one is special in that it is a cast iron lighthouse and it is an older lighthouse, having been built in 1856.
-These days the lighthouse sits on Parson's Rocks, but once sat at the end of the Old South Pier (now replaced by the New South Pier with a new lighthouse).
-Once that pier started to fall into the sea, the lighthouse was moved and re-sited in this location - and remains one of the few cast iron lighthouses surviving in Britain.
+These days the lighthouse sits on Parson's Rocks, but it once sat at the end of the Old South Pier (now replaced by the New South Pier).

 |